 The course also provides training suitable for admission on PhD programmes in financial mathematics and quantitative finance.

 Average starting salary and career progression

-94.7% of postgraduates from the School of Psychology secured work or further study within six months of graduation. £28,000 was the average starting salary, with the highest being £40,000.*
+100% of postgraduates in the School of Mathematical Sciences secured work or further study within six months of graduation.
+The average starting salary was £30,800, with the highest being £60,000.*

 * Known destinations of full-time home postgraduates who were available for employment, 2016/17.
 Salaries are calculated based on the median of those in full-time paid employment within the UK.